Supreme Court of the United States: Case selection

-There are situations where the court has original jurisdiction, such as when two states have a dispute against each other, or when there is a dispute between the United States and a state.
+The Supreme Court relies on the record assembled by lower courts for the facts of a case and deals solely with the question of how the law applies to the facts presented.
+There are however situations where the court has original jurisdiction, such as when two states have a dispute against each other, or when there is a dispute between the United States and a state.
 In such instances, a case is filed with the Supreme Court directly.
 Examples of such cases include United States v.
 Texas, a case to determine whether a parcel of land belonged to the United States or to Texas, and Virginia v.
 Tennessee, a case turning on whether an incorrectly drawn boundary between two states can be changed by a state court, and whether the setting of the correct boundary requires Congressional approval.
 Although it has not happened since 1794 in the case of Georgia v.
 Brailsford, parties in an action at law in which the Supreme Court has original jurisdiction may request that a jury determine issues of fact.
 Georgia v.
 Brailsford remains the only case in which the court has empaneled a jury, in this case a special jury.
 Two other original jurisdiction cases involve colonial era borders and rights under navigable waters in New Jersey v.
 Delaware, and water rights between riparian states upstream of navigable waters in Kansas v.
 Colorado.